 - A member entitled to attend and vote at the meeting is entitled to appoint a proxy/proxies to attend and vote for him but his attendance shall automatically revoke the proxy's authority.
 A proxy may but need not be a member of the Company but must be of full age of eighteen (18) years and above.
-There shall be no restriction as to the qualification of the proxy. - 2) A member may appoint not more than two (2) proxies to attend and vote at the same meeting.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 3) Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4) The instrument appointing a proxy shall be in writing under the hand of the Member or of his attorney duly authorised in writing or if the Member is a corporation, shall be executed

-- under its common seal or under the hand of an officer or attorney duly authorised in writing.
+There shall be no restriction as to the qualification of the proxy. - A member may appoint not more than two (2) proxies to attend and vote at the same meeting.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 3.
+Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
+The instrument appointing a proxy shall be in writing under the hand of the Member or of his attorney duly authorised in writing or if the Member is a corporation, shall be executed under its common seal or under the hand of an officer or attorney duly authorised in writing.
 The Directors may, but shall not be bound to require evidence of the authority of any such attorney or officer.
 A proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the Member to speak at the meeting.
-The instrument appointing a proxy shall be deemed to confer authority on the appointed proxy to demand or join in demanding a poll. - 5) The instrument appointing a proxy shall be in writing, executed by or on behalf of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 6) The instrument appointing a proxy, and the power of attorney or other authority (if any) under which it is signed or a notarially certified copy thereof, shall be deposited at the office of the Company's Share Registrar, Boardroom Share Registrars Sdn Bhd at 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor Darul Ehsan, Malaysia, at least forty-eight (48)

-- hours before the time appointed for holding the meeting or adjourned meeting. - 7) In respect of deposited securities, only members whose names appear on the Record of Depositors as at 15 June 2022 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf. - 8) Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Securities, all resolutions set out in this Notice will be put to vote by way of poll. - 9) The Board wishes to highlight that the 2nd AGM may be re-scheduled and/or adjourned subject to the development of the COVID-19 pandemic and the Malaysian Government's announcements or guidelines to be issued from time to time.
-Rest assured, all participants including invitees shall be kept informed of any unexpected changes.
+The instrument appointing a proxy shall be deemed to confer authority on the appointed proxy to demand or join in demanding a poll. - The instrument appointing a proxy shall be in writing, executed by or on behalf of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's seal or under the hand of an officer or attorney duly authorised. - 6.
+The instrument appointing a proxy, and the power of attorney or other authority (if any) under which it is signed or a notarially certified copy thereof, shall be deposited at the office of the Company's Share Registrar, Boardroom Share Registrars Sdn.
+Bhd. at 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor Darul Ehsan, Malaysia, at least forty-eight (48) hours before the time appointed for holding the meeting or adjourned meeting. - In respect of deposited securities, only members whose names appear on the Record of Depositors as at 31 May 2023 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf. - 8.
+Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Securities, all resolutions set out in this Notice will be put to vote by way of poll.